maikebauer/STEREO-HI-Data-Processing/README.md

 2. The path where all downloaded raw HI images will be saved.
 3. The path to the aforementioned calibration files.
 The flatfields must be located in your_path + ‘calibration’;
    the pointing files in your_path + ‘data/hi/’.
 4. Which if the two STEREO spacecraft should be used (‘A’ or ‘B’).
-Note that some functions are not yet fully implemented for STEREO B.
 5. Whether to use only data from the HI-1 camera (‘hi_1’) / the HI-2 camera (‘hi_2’) or bth cameras (‘hi1hi2’).
    It is recommended that you use the ‘hi1hi2’ option as Jplots can not be generated if there is no HI-2 data at all.
 6. Whether to use ‘science’ or ‘beacon’ data.